ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

        :target: ../_images/vibration_flamewheel_clone_closeup.jpg
        :width: 450px

 #.
-The flight controller is also mounted on anti-vibration grommets available from `McMaster Carr <https://www.mcmaster.com/vibration-damping-grommets>`__ (package of 25 each part #9311K64 recommended).
+The autopilot is also mounted on anti-vibration grommets available from `McMaster Carr <https://www.mcmaster.com/vibration-damping-grommets>`__ (package of 25 each part #9311K64 recommended).
 #.
 The 100G bulb type gimbal vibration dampers can be ordered direct
    from a variety of vendors: \ `copter-rc.com <http://copter-rc.com/en/accessories/36-100g-av-ball-tension-damper.html>`__